MPH Internship

 The internship is a required course for the MPH degree.
 As stated in the MPH Internship Handbook, the following criteria must be met for the internship to take place:

-• Internship results in at least 160 hours of supervised/mentored work
+• Internship results in at least 160 hours of supervised/mentored work, on pre-identified projects, with set start and end dates.

-• Internship site and projects specifically relate to student’s MPH program option
+• Internship site and projects specifically relate to your MPH program option.

 International students